Virtheon/tic-tac-toe/README.md

+(NOTE: This branch was made to test my ability to use declarative techniques, I don't intend to merge it into master)

 # tic-tac-toe

-It's a tic-tac-toe game, not sure what to tell ya.
+It's a tic-tac-toe game for the terminal.

 # Build Instructions